Task Prompt Vectors: Effective Initialization through Multi-Task Soft-Prompt Transfer: Related Work

 \section{Related Work}

-\paragraph{Soft-prompt-based fine-tuning.} After the introduction of prompt tuning \citep{lester-etal-2021-power} and prefix tuning \citep{li-liang-2021-prefix} many new soft-prompt-based methods \citep{gu-etal-2022-ppt, liu2023gpt, shi2024dept} were introduced.
-Some of these methods focus on task knowledge transfer (e.g., SPoT \citep{vu-etal-2022-spot} or cross-model transfer \citep{su-etal-2022-transferability}) and task combinations (e.g., ATTEMPT \citep{asai-etal-2022-attempt}, MPT \citep{wang2023multitask}, or BMTPT \citep{lee-etal-2023-bayesian}).
+\paragraph{Soft prompt-based fine-tuning.} After the introduction of prompt tuning \cite{lester-etal-2021-power} and prefix tuning \cite{li-liang-2021-prefix} many new soft prompt-based methods \cite{gu-etal-2022-ppt,liu2023gpt,shi2024dept} were introduced.
+Some of these methods focus on task knowledge transfer (e.g., SPoT \cite{vu-etal-2022-spot} or cross-model transfer \cite{su-etal-2022-transferability}) and task combinations (e.g., ATTEMPT \cite{asai-etal-2022-attempt}, MPT \cite{wang2023multitask}, or BMTPT \cite{lee-etal-2023-bayesian}).
 These can be classified as works on PEFT weight interpolations to increase the performance of prompt tuning in single or multi-task settings.
-However, they do not represent the tasks as vectors in the embedding space and usually require further training of the added parameters.
+However, they do not represent the tasks as vectors in the embedding space and require further training of the added parameters.

-\paragraph{Model weights interpolation.} Model weight interpolation \citep{frankle2020linear, wortsman2022robust} is a widely discussed topic in the literature since it enables combining knowledge of different fine-tuned models without or with a small amount of training.
-Authors of tasks vectors \citep{ilharco2022editing} show, that it is possible to combine multiple task vectors created from fine-tuned models and still maintain the overall multi-task performance. \citet{ortiz2024task} focuses mostly on improving the work on task vectors, by showing that training models in their tangent space contributes to the weight disentanglement and increases the performance of full model task arithmetic.
-Another subcategory for weight interpolation can be model merging \citep{stoica_zipit_2024, matena_merging_2022, li_branch-train-merge_2022, davari_model_2023}.
-In the work \citet{rame2023model}, the authors propose a strategy of merging multiple model weights pre-trained sets of auxiliary tasks as an initialization to multiple parallel fine-tunings to enhance out-of-distribution generalization.
-Most of these works on model weights interpolations usually focus only on the weights of the whole model or particular weights (e.g., classification heads, activation layers) of the pre-trained model.
+\paragraph{Model weights interpolation.} Model weight interpolation \cite{frankle2020linear,wortsman2022robust} is a widely discussed topic in the literature since it enables combining knowledge of different fine-tuned models without or with a small amount of training.
+Authors of tasks vectors \cite{ilharco2022editing} show that it is possible to combine multiple task vectors created from fine-tuned models and still maintain the overall multi-task performance.
+Work \cite{ortiz2024task} focuses mostly on improving task vectors by showing that training models in their tangent space contributes to the weight disentanglement and increases the performance of full model task arithmetic.
+Another subcategory for weight interpolation can be model merging \cite{stoica_zipit_2024,matena_merging_2022,li_branch-train-merge_2022,davari_model_2023}.
+In the work \cite{rame2023model}, the authors propose a strategy of merging multiple model weights from pre-trained sets of auxiliary tasks as initialization to multiple parallel fine-tunings to enhance out-of-distribution generalization.
+Most of these works on model weights interpolation usually focus only on the weights of the whole model or particular weights (e.g., classification heads, activation layers) of the pre-trained model.